tinysearch/tinysearch/README.md

 [bincode](https://github.com/bincode-org/bincode).
 Please not that the underlying technologies are subject to change.

+## Is it tiny?

+The test index file of my blog with around 40 posts creates a WASM payload of 99kB (49kB gzipped, 40kB brotli).
+That is smaller than the demo image above; so yes.

 ## Limitations

 - Only searches for entire words.
 As a consequence there are no search